GuidanceMantras/GuidanceMantras/README.md

 - Do proper research once again
 - Do not consider grass is greener on other side always, while taking decision
 - revisit your thoughts before finally agreeing with it
+- Keep your ego, attitude, and all the bad personalities of you aside while taking decisions

 ### Happiness
 - Will be added later
 - ![happiness](./Happiness.JPG)